 WSU Spokane offers undergraduate degree completion programs in Nursing, Nutrition and Exercise Physiology, and Speech and Hearing Sciences.
 Students interested in these programs must fulfill core requirements and prerequisites at one of our other WSU campuses, a community college, or another accredited institution prior to applying to WSU Spokane.

-Use this application if you are not a citizen or permanent resident of the United States.
-Undergraduate only.
-See below for graduate and professional school applications. $50 nonrefundable application fee.
+Apply for international undergraduate admission If you are not a citizen or permanent resident of the United States.

 Students applying to the BSN or RN-BSN programs must complete a two-part application process.

 Step 1: Apply to Nursing CAS (BSN students) or the College of Nursing (RN-BSN students)

 Please read the application instructions for your program of choice before applying.
 For additional information call 509-324-7337 (BSN) or 509-324-7455 (RN-BSN).

 After you have applied to Nursing CAS (see step 1), only students who are being considered for admission will be required to complete the WSU application.
 Do not apply to WSU until the College of Nursing notifies you that you are being considered.

 Students seeking the BS NEP are required to submit a WSU application, unless they are already a student on another WSU campus.
 All BS NEP students must complete the NEP department application.
 Deadline is January 31 each year.